yunpengn/blog/source/_posts/literature-review-join-reorder.md

 This recent work extends the paper in 2004 by following a similar compensation-based approach (CBA) to solve the join reordering problem.
 In a simple query, all outerjoin predicates have only one conjunct, must be binary predicate referring to only 2 tables, no Cartesian product, and all predicates are null-intolerant.
 This paper also provides complete join reorderability for single-sided outerjoin, antijoins.
 For full outerjoin, the approach in this paper is better than previous work.

 To formalize the notion of complete join reorderability, the join order is modelled as an unordered binary tree, with leaf nodes as the relations and internal nodes as the predicates & join operators.
 In this definition, the join ordering focuses on the order of all operands rather than the specific join operators used.
 In other words, to achieve a certain join order, we could possibly change the join operators used.
 Given a query class `C` and a set of compensation operators `O`, `C` is completely reorderable with respect to `O` if `O` can help every query `Q` in `C` to reorder to every possible order in `JoinOrder(Q)`.
+Thus, this paper further purposes an Enhanced Compensation-based Approach (ECA), to enable reordering support for antijoins (by adding 2 more compensation operators).
+Specifically, antijoins are rewritten in the following way.

+{% img /images/join_order_antijoin.png 300 "Rewriting rule for antijoins" %}

+The above rule makes sense since the gamme operator basically removes those rows in `R1` which could otherwise join with some row(s) from `R2` (notice that a left antijoin basically means `R1` - `R1` left semijoin `R2`; and left semijoin means a projection to only include left operand attributes after a natural join).
+This two-step approach enables the pruning step to be postponed.
+The design of ECA has 4 desirable factors:

+- The operators must be able to maximize the join reorderability;
+- An efficient query plan enumeration algorithm;
+- The number of compensation operators should be small;
+- There exists efficient implementation to each compensation operator (both SQL level and system native level).

+This paper introduces two new operators 𝞬 and 𝞬* .
+The first operator 𝞬 removes all tuples where the projection of a certain subset of attributes `A` is not null.
+The second operator 𝞬* modifies those tuples not selected by first operator by setting their attributes (excluding those in the subset of attributes to `B`) and then merge the two parts together.
+These two operators could be interchanged with conventional join operators as shown in the table below.

+{% img /images/join_order_gamma.png 700 "The 2 new compensation operators" %}

+The above properties in fact lead to more rewriting rules as compared to the original CBA approach.
+The rules are shown in the table as follows.

+{% img /images/join_order_ECA_rules.png 600 "The rewriting rules for ECA approach" %}

 ## References